apache/flink/docs/dev/table/common.md

 #### Atomic Types

 Flink treats primitives (`Integer`, `Double`, `String`) or generic types (types cannot be analyzed and decomposed) as atomic types.
 A `DataStream` or `DataSet` of an atomic type is converted into a `Table` with a single attribute.
-The type of the attribute is inferred from the atomic type, the name of the attribute must be specified.
+The type of the attribute is inferred from the atomic type and the name of the attribute must be specified.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">